springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 This component comprises a number of form fields and related templates.
 It is designed to make constructing any variety of HTML form a relatively straightforward process.

 The component does not ship with any JavaScript.
 States (such as an invalid/error state) are defined at a data level.
-Implementations using client-side processing/validation may benefit from compiling handlebars templates in the browser.
+Implementations using client-side processing/validation may benefit from compiling the form’s (handlebars) template in the browser.

 ## Usage